-Técnicas Reunidas is organized into different divisions with their respective areas of competence in Risk Management of the company's activities.
+Técnicas Reunidas is organized into different divisions with their respective areas of competence in Risk Management of the Company's activities.

-In the Operations Department, the Planning, Cost Control and Risk and Opportunity Management Area is responsible for establishing the processes for the execution of Risk and Opportunities (R&O) Management during: (1) the bidding phase of a project until project award; (2) the "OBE" phase of a project until project conversion; (3) the project execution phase, from the signing of the contract to project completion (according to contractual terms).
+In Operations Management, the Planning, Cost Control and Risk and Opportunity Management Area is responsible for establishing the processes for the execution of Risk and Opportunities (R&O) Management during: (1) the bidding phase of a project until project award; (2) the "OBE" phase of a project until project conversion; (3) the project execution phase, from the signing of the contract to project completion (according to contractual terms).
 Project R&O Management includes the processes related to the execution of R&O management planning, identification, analysis, response and Tracking/Monitoring and Control in a project.

 The Finance Department is responsible for the implementation of the ICFR, which aims to control the process of preparing the individual and consolidated financial statements contained in the published reports and their correctness, reliability, comprehensiveness, and clarity.
+In addition to monitoring the Group's margins, short- and medium-term economic planning, defining strategies and managing fiscal risks, controlling and managing the Group's liquidity, as well as diversifying sources of financing and policies aimed at strengthening the Group's financial solvency, as well as controlling counterparty risk with our business partners and third parties with whom we interact.